STATE UNIVERSITY COLLEGE AT BROCKPORT

 East & West

-(c) Parking is prohibited on or along both sides of all highways except in locations as follows:
+(c) Parking is prohibited on or along both sides of all highways except in locations

 (1) Standing is prohibited on or along both sides of the following roadways: